calcium-jpg/paper_container/README.md

 # Minecraft Server Containerfile

 ## Arguments
-- Java Version: Change depending on version of minecraft you're using.
+- Java Version: Change depending on version of Minecraft you're using
-- Minecraft Version: Changes the version of the minecraft install.

 ## Ports
 - Port exposed is 25565

+## Server file
+- server.jar will be copied from "build" directory

 ## EULA
 - You must agree to the eula.txt

 ## RAM
-- Pass -Xmx(RAM) when starting the server (ex: -Xmx2G)
+- Environment variable MEMORY can change memory value